swanson/swanson.github.com/_posts/2012-10-29-complications.md

 An interesting point raised in the book was how with all the new technology like MRIs and CT scans, the number of autopsies has dropped over the years.
-The test results give doctors a sense of confidence (sometimes a false sense); they don't believe that an autopsy will uncover anything they didn't know already.
+The test results give doctors a sense of confidence (sometimes a false sense) about their diagnosis; they don't believe that an autopsy will uncover anything they didn't know already.

 To me, this was reminiscent of project retrospectives.
 I've been on projects that could have benefited from a "software autopsy" report.
 It is easy enough to declare that the